If you believe negligence played a part in a lifting injury you sustained at work then you may have a lifting injury claim for compensation.

 - Severe back injuries resulting in nerve damage, spinal-cord issues, long-term pain and suffering with disability issues as well as reduced bladder control, bowel problems and reduced sexual function could lead to compensation of between £85,470 and £151,070.

 To file a successful lifting injury claim for compensation you have to prove negligence was the cause of the injury which in many cases is a dereliction of duty from an employer towards their employees.
 With any lifting injury it is important to get medical attention promptly.
 Receiving medical attention will mean that the appropriate treatment is received and your medical records can also be used as evidence if pursuing compensation through the courts.

 You may also require supporting evidence such as photographs of what you have been lifting or was trying to lift, location of the accident, injuries received if visible and a copy of the company’s accident book if you were lifting at work showing similar injuries would prove useful.
 If possible, witness statements can also add significant strength to a lifting injury claim.

 Contacting a personal injury solicitor about your lifting injury will enable them to review any evidence you currently have and discuss what exactly happened.
 Usually this can all be discussed in a phone consultation which many solicitors provide free of charge.
 This is essentially so that if they decide in their expert opinion you should file a claim for compensation they can then offer their services, most likely on a No Win No Fee basis.
-If you were to claim with us for example you would only be charged when the claim is settled in your favour and the amount you pay would be a percentage of the awarded compensation.
+If you’ve injured a shoulder and were to claim with us for example, you would only be charged when the claim is settled in your favour and the amount you pay would be a percentage of the awarded compensation.
 The percentage taken from the compensation would be agreed upon before your claim is started.
 If for any reason your lifting injury claim is not successful you pay nothing, however whoever you claim with you should always ask them to explain their charges with you fully as they may differ.